taufique-06/RabbitMQ-in-.NET-Web-API/README.md

 Routing means we are only sending messages to the queues selectively.
 As can be seen in the image that, we are sending differnt sort of messages such as 'Error', 'Info', 'Warning'.
 We can see in the image, one consumer is accepting everything but the other is selective, it is only receiving messages which has 'Error' type.

+# Project Structure
+1. Producer: FormulaAirline
+2. RabbitMQ: A docker compose file is created and this docker compose file is responsible for pulling in the Docker a version of RabbitMQ.
+This will allow us to run the RabbitMQ locally.
+3. Consumer: